bigchaindb/org/ROADMAP.md

 | BigchainDB Python Driver | [Open issues](https://github.com/bigchaindb/bigchaindb-driver/issues) | [Open PRs](https://github.com/bigchaindb/bigchaindb-driver/pulls) |
 | bigchaindb/cryptoconditions | [Open issues](https://github.com/bigchaindb/cryptoconditions/issues) | [Open PRs](https://github.com/bigchaindb/cryptoconditions/pulls) |
 | This repository | [Open issues](https://github.com/bigchaindb/org/issues) | [Open PRs](https://github.com/bigchaindb/org/pulls) |

+## Waffle Board

+We have [a "waffle board" (on waffle.io)](https://waffle.io/bigchaindb/org/) which gives a high-level overview of all issues and pull requests from across all BigchainDB repositories on GitHub.
+You may find it interesting.
+The **Done** column is things closed in the last week. **New PRs + R-Issues (ref'd by new branches)** is an auto-populated column listing 1) new pull requests and 2) issues where a new branch referencing that issue was created.